Six Killed In Banned Kenya Protests - UrduPoint

 Six Killed In Banned Kenya Protests

-After the violence, Interior Minister Kithure Kindiki issued a warning that the authorities would no longer be tolerate it.
+After the violence, Interior Minister Kithure Kindiki issued a warning that the authorities would no longer tolerate the unrest.

 "Lives have been lost, scores of law enforcement officers and civilians have been grievously injured and unimaginable loss to the country's economy has been occasioned," he said in a statement condemning "widespread violence, looting and destruction of private and public property".